 Muhammad Aslam, a student, said that the habit of books was important not only for education and research but also to build the character and personality.

 Amna Afzal, another student, said the book fair was an opportunity for the students to see books on varied subjects.
 She said that such activities should be part and parcel of any prestigious institution.
 The news

 Khorasan UHS, AIMC discuss cooperation

-proposal of declaring Khorasan UHS and AIMC sister organisations also came under
+He said a proposal of declaring Khorasan UHS and AIMC sister organisations also came under discussion.
+Dawn

 Iranian delegation visits PU